Our Student Population

 Student Demographics by Race and Ethnicity

 Summary: One in four students identify as a student of color.
-Almost 9% identify as Hispanic or Latino, almost 8% identify as American Indian, 5% identify as two or more races, and 3% identify as Black or African American.
+More than 11% identify as Hispanic or Latino, more than 8% identify as American Indian, 5% identify as two or more races, and 3% identify as Black or African American.
 Less than 1% identify as Asian or Pacific Islander.

 Definition: Student demographics encompass all students enrolled in the Red Wing School District.
 The numbers come from the Minnesota Report Card produced by the MN Department of Education (MDE).
 In the 2022-2023 school year, MDE began using a new state definition for American Indian.
 For details, see the Minnesota Student Report Card website.

-Red Wing Students Eligible Free or Reduced-Price Meals
+Red Wing Students Who Fit the Category of Free or Reduced-Price Eligible

-Summary: More than 40 percent of our public school students fall into the federal income level categorized as “free or reduced meals.”
-This is an increase from past years in the number of families who bring home lower incomes and follows a trend in the county and state.
+Summary: Almost 36 percent of our public school students fit the category “Free or Reduced-Price Eligible.”
+This is a decrease from last year in the number of families who bring home lower incomes and follows a trend in the county and state.

-Definition: Schools still use this categorization of student family income levels, even though Minnesota now serves free breakfast and lunch to all students, per a state law passed in February 2023, to reduce child hunger.
+Definition: Schools use this category title instead of “free and reduced-lunch” because Minnesota now serves free breakfast and lunch to all students, per a state law passed in February 2023, to reduce child hunger.
 This state-run, permanent program is called the Free School Meals for Kids Program, which funds meals for students not on the federal free- and reduced-meal program.

 Red Wing Students Receiving Special Education Services

-Summary: Almost one in five of our students receive special education services, which is slightly higher than the rate of the county and state.
+Summary: One in five of our students receive special education services, which is slightly higher than the rate of the county and state.

 Definition: The MN Department of Education defines special education as students who have a disability and are in need of specialized education.
 Each of these identified students has an Individualized Education Program (IEP) that teachers must incorporate into the student’s lessons each day.